andreas-ka/show-your-keyboard/README.md

 - HTML5 from CodeInstitute Template(some own modifications to style the website)
 - CSS
-- Python / Django code, all done by myself
+- Python / Django code, all done by myself.

 [Back to top](#show-your-keyboard)
 ____________________________________________________________________________
 ## Frameworks, Packages & Programs Used